cnnic/rdap/README.md

       *  [Download source zip file](https://github.com/cnnic/rdap/archive/master.zip), unzip it to $WORK_DIR
       *  Build project:
 		```
-		[in Linux, open a shell and execute command:]
+		[in Linux/os x, open a shell and execute command:]
 			cd $WORK_DIR/rdap-master/rdap-webapp		# $WORK_DIR must be replaced by real dir
 			mvn package -Dmaven.test.skip=true	# mvn must in system variable.
 Option '-Dmaven.compiler.target' can be used for higher jdk version, such as '-Dmaven.compiler.target=1.7' for jdk7
 		[in Windows7 or Windows8, open command prompt window and execute command:]